nbailey20/DIVA/README.md

    - If detection fails → failures are tracked in state.
 2. **Injection next** (when needed):
    - On the first failure, or on every run if configured, an injection is attempted.
-   - Multiple consecutive failures eventually trigger the **alert** function once max_failures is reached.
+   - Multiple consecutive failures trigger the **alert** function once max_failures is reached.
 3. **State persistence**:
    - In monolithic mode → persisted to **S3** JSON object.
    - In distributed mode → persisted to **DynamoDB**.